-What makes our place special are the rich natural resources of warm water coming from hot springs.
+What makes our place unique are the rich natural resources of warm water coming from hot springs.

 Vaðmálahver, Básahver, or Litli Geysir (active geyser which spouts every few minutes, showing off for the guests), provide 100% of the water supply in the lagoon.

 The pool water flows continuously, and it takes only 24 hours for its complete replacement.
-Warm, clean, rich in sulfur, stays at 38-40 Celsius all year round.
+Warm, clean, and rich in sulfur, it stays at 38-40 Celsius all year round.

 Relaxing and healthy in any weather.

-The Secret Lagoon has been kept natural, simple, and unique for you so that you can get the true Icelandic experience.
+The Secret Lagoon has been kept natural, simple, and unique for you to get the authentic Icelandic experience.